-Design Principle 6: Route 4 designs should NOT PARTIAL MET enable transition to a vertical profile that allows an efficient, and potentially faster, climb to higher altitudes.
-MET attitudes.

-Summary of Qualitative Assessment: With the modernisation of airspace, through FASI-S, it is expected that the future air traffic situation will allow departing traffic to be issued a clearance to climb above the designed altitude limits.
-Until that time, departing traffic will be issued a clearance to climb initially to not above 4000ft.
-Further climb to not above 7000ft will be issued, where the air traffic situation allows as soon as is practicable.

-Design Principle 7: Designs that seek to provide NOT PARTIAL MET respite should not overfly previously unaffected MET populations.

-Summary of Qualitative Assessment: Not applicable as none of these options were designed to provide any respite in accordance with the wishes of the stakeholders engaged during CAP 1616 Step 1A/B.

-Design Principle 8: Route 4 designs should not NOT PARTIAL MET be constrained by the existing NPR to 4000ft.
-MET

-Summary of Qualitative Assessment: This design is not constrained by the existing NPR to 4000ft.
+Design Principle 6: Route 4 designs should enable transition to a vertical profile that allows an efficient, and potentially faster, climb to higher altitudes.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: With the modernisation of airspace, through FASI expected that the future air traffic situation will allow departing traffic to be issued a clearance to climb above the designed altitude limits.
+Until that time, departing traffic issued a clearance to climb initially to not above 4000ft.
+Further climb to not above 70 will be issued, where the air traffic situation allows as soon as is practicable.
+Design Principle 7: Designs that seek to provide respite should not overfly previously unaffected populations.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: Not applicable as none of these options were designed to provide any respite in accordance with the wishes of the stakeholders engaged during CAP 1616 Step 1A/B. Design Principle 8: Route 4 designs should not be constrained by the existing NPR to 4000ft.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: This design is not constrained by the existing NPR to 4000ft.

-Gawick Design Principle Evaluation OPTION NO: 5 Option Name: Fly-by Fly-by (Lower Speed Vs Option 1) ACCEPT Description of Option: Using the same methodology as option1, incorporating 2 90° turns at fly-by waypoints followed by a direct track to SUNAV at 5000ft.
+Design Principle Evaluation OPTION NO: 5 Option Name: Fly-by Fly-by (Lower Speed Vs Option 1)) ACCEPT Description of Option: Using the same methodology as option1, incorporating 2 90° turns at fly-by waypoints followed by a direct track to SUNAV at 5000ft.
 Climb straight ahead for 3.8nm not below 1100ft.
 Turn right to track 347.5°T for 3.5nm.
 Turn right to track 077.6°T for 4.7nm not below 3200ft.
 Maintain 077.7°T for 2nm, climbing to not above 4000ft and then fly direct SUNAV.
-3700h 4700h Design Principle 1: Route 4 options will be designed safely with full regulatory compliance.
-NOT MET PARTIAL MET Summary of Qualitative Assessment: The procedure has been designed to meet acceptable levels of flight safety by ensuring all tracks are designed to PANS-OPS criteria.
-Design Principle 2: Designs should be built to facilitate dispersion below 7000 ft.
-NOT MET PARTIAL MET Summary of Qualitative Assessment: This procedure will not facilitate dispersion below 7000ft.
-Design Principle 3: New Route 4 design options should give due regard to the historic routings in use prior to the introduction of RNAV routes in 2012.
-NOT MET PARTIAL MET Summary of Qualitative Assessment: This route is designed with due regard for the historic routings in use prior to the introduction of RNAV routes in 2012.
-The term 'historic route' refers to the Route 4 Conventional Standard Instrument Departures (SIDs) in place between December 1999 and November 2013 prior to the introduction of the RNAV-1 SIDs in 2013.
-Design Principle 4: Route 4 designs should seek to minimise the adverse impact of noise on previously unaffected populations and seek to reduce the total NOT MET PARTIAL MET number of people overflown.

-Summary of Qualitative Assessment: This procedure has been designed in order to minimise the adverse impact of noise on previously unaffected populations by the utilisation of concentration in the turn, avoiding areas of higher population density, similar to the pre 2013 P-RNAV.
-It is also flown at a lower speed.

-Design Principle 5: Designs should seek to minimise the impact of noise on particularly sensitive areas.
+3001 0000 Design Principle 1: Route 4 options will be designed safely with full regulatory compliance.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: The procedure has levels of flight safety by ensuring all tracks are designed cceptable Design Principle 2: Designs should be built to facilitate dispersion below 7000 ft.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: This procedure wi 7000ft.
+Despite not meeting this DP, the option has bee stakeholder preferences and to allow further qualitativ IOA stage. n retained ir order to sat tisfy specific Design Principle 3: New Route 4 design options should give due regard to the historic routings in use prior to the introduction of RNAV routes in 2012.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: This route is design routings in use prior to the introduction of RNAV route refers to the Route 4 Conventional Standard Instrumen December 1999 and November 2013 prior to the introduction s in 2012.
+Th t Departures e term 'histo (SIDs) in pla oric route' ace between Design Principle 4: Route 4 designs should seek to minimise the adverse impact of noise on previously unaffected populations and seek to reduce the total number of people overflown.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: This procedure has the adverse impact of noise on previously unaffected po concentration in the turn, avoiding areas of higher popu 2013 P-RNAV.
+It is also flown at a lower speed. opulations by v the utilisati on of Design Principle 5: Designs should seek to minimise the impact of noise on particularly sensitive areas.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: As this design is flease a tighter turn it will minimise the impact of noise or comparison to option 1 -